Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market research and data analysis for clients of various kinds

-- Developed strong skills developed in Excel and PowerPoint
+- Achieved proficiency with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Planned and coordinated fundraising events
+- Coordinated and planned fundraising events

-- Achieved strong teamwork and communications abilities
+- Developed strong teamwork and communication abilities

 Skills: